musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 ### Putting it all together
 With a solid understanding of the problem, data, and tools, GloboJava is ready to implement its demand forecasting solution.
 The next steps involve setting up the MLOps pipeline, integrating automation, and ensuring a scalable infrastructure for reliable AI deployment.
 ### Summary

-###########
-An ML pipeline is a sequence of steps for conducting an ML project.
-Those steps follow:

-Problem framing and data collection—Frame the problem as an ML problem and collect the data you need.

-Data preprocessing and feature engineering—Process the data into a suitable format that can be input into the ML algorithms.
-Select or generate features that are related to the target output to improve the performance of the algorithms.
-This step is usually done by first exploring the dataset to get a sense of its characteristics.
-The operations should accommodate the specific ML algorithms you are considering.

-ML algorithm selection—Select ML algorithms appropriate for the task that you would like to test, based on your prior knowledge of the problem and your experience.

-Model training and evaluation—Apply the selected ML algorithm (or algorithms) to train an ML model with your training data, and evaluate its performance on the validation dataset.

-Hyperparameter tuning—Attempt to achieve better performance by iteratively tuning the model’s hyperparameters.

-Service deployment and model monitoring—Deploy the final ML solution, and monitor its performance so you can maintain and improve the pipeline continuously.